Restoring an Antique Solid Oak Desk Chair

 I cleaned up the spring and all of the other metal parts, as well as the screws.
 Then because I have to use a shout of color somewhere, I spray painted them using Rust-Oleum’s 2x Ultra Cover in Satin Aubergine which is a gorgeous purple-y color!

 So what do you think?
 I am so happy with the way the chair came out!
-I am on the hunt to repair and refinish another antique oak desk chair for Matt, though I don’t think he’d want purple-y metal hardware on his chair!
+I am on the hunt to repair and refinish another antique oak desk chair, though I don’t think I’d want purple-y metal hardware on this chair!
+Maybe gold?

 I was not asked to or compensated for mentioning Rust-Oleum products.
 I am a huge fan (i.e. “stalker”).
 These products work well for me and I like sharing my experiences with my readers!